Cuenca, Ecuador - Things to Do in Cuenca

 Top Things to Do in Cuenca

-Booking Tip: Park entrance costs $10 for foreigners.
-Day tours from Cuenca range $40-60 per person including transport and guide.
-Book tours that include warm clothing and rain gear, as weather can change rapidly.
-Best visibility is typically in the morning.
+Booking Tip: Park entrance costs $2 per person, guided tours range from $45-75 including transportation.
+Book tours that provide warm clothing and rain gear, as weather can change rapidly.
+Best visited with a guide due to frequent fog and unmarked trails.

 Getting There

-Cuenca is accessible by air through Mariscal Lamar Airport, which receives domestic flights from Quito (1 hour) and Guayaquil (45 minutes) with LATAM and Avianca.
-International travelers typically connect through Quito or Guayaquil.
-By land, comfortable bus services connect Cuenca to major cities: 8-10 hours from Quito ($12-15) and 3-4 hours from Guayaquil ($8-10) with companies like Transportes Azuay and Super Semeria.
-The scenic mountain roads offer beautiful views but can be winding, so consider motion sickness medication for bus travel.
+Cuenca is accessible by air through Mariscal Lamar Airport, which receives domestic flights from Quito (1 hour) and Guayaquil (45 minutes).
+Most international travelers connect through Quito or Guayaquil, with flight costs ranging from $80-150 for domestic connections.
+Alternatively, comfortable bus services operate from major Ecuadorian cities, with the journey from Quito taking 8-10 hours ($12-15) and from Guayaquil 4-5 hours ($8-12).
+The scenic mountain roads offer spectacular views but can be winding, so consider flying if prone to motion sickness.

 Getting Around